Surveillance capitalism: Background

-Zuboff notes that surveillance capitalism reaches beyond the conventional institutional terrain of the private firm and accumulates not only surveillance assets and capital, but also rights and operates without meaningful mechanisms of consent.
+Zuboff notes that surveillance capitalism extends beyond the conventional institutional terrain of the private firm, accumulating not only surveillance assets and capital but also rights, and operating without meaningful mechanisms of consent.
 In other words, analysing massive data sets was at some point not only executed by the state apparatuses but also companies.
-In Zuboff's research she claims that the two companies; Google and Facebook invented and transferred surveillance capitalism into "a new logic of accumulation".
-This mutation entailed both companies gathering very large numbers of data points about their users, with the core purpose of making profit.
-By selling these data points to external users (particularly advertisers) it has become an economic mechanism.
-The combination of the analysis of massive data sets and using those data sets as a market mechanism, has shaped the concept of surveillance capitalism.
-Surveillance capitalism has been heralded the successor to neoliberalism.
+Zuboff claims that both Google and Facebook have invented surveillance capitalism and translated it into "a new logic of accumulation".

+This mutation resulted in both companies collecting very large numbers of data points about their users, with the core purpose of making a profit.
+By selling these data points to external users (particularly advertisers), it has become an economic mechanism.
+The combination of the analysis of massive data sets and the use of these data sets as a market mechanism has shaped the concept of surveillance capitalism.
+Surveillance capitalism has been heralded as the successor to neoliberalism.

 Oliver Stone, creator of the film Snowden, pointed to the location-based game Pokémon Go as the "latest sign of the emerging phenomenon and demonstration of surveillance capitalism".
-Stone criticised the game on the grounds that the location of its users was used not only for game purposes, but also to retrieve more information about its players.
+Stone criticized that the location of its users was used not only for game purposes, but also to retrieve more information about its players.
 By tracking users' locations, the game collected far more information than just users' names and locations: "it can access the contents of your USB storage, your accounts, photographs, network connections, and phone activities, and can even activate your phone, when it is in standby mode".
-This data can then be analysed and commodified by companies such as Google (who significantly invested in the game's development) to improve the effectiveness of targeted advertisement.
+This data can then be analysed and commodified by companies such as Google (which significantly invested in the game's development) to improve the effectiveness of targeted advertisement.

-Another aspect of surveillance capitalism relates to the influence it has had on political campaigning.
-Personal data retrieved by data miners can enable various companies (most notoriously, Cambridge Analytica) to improve the targeting of political advertising, a step beyond the commercial ends of previous Surveillance Capitalist operations.
-In this way, it is possible that political parties will be able to produce far more finely targeted political advertising, to maximise its impact on the electorate.
-However, Cory Doctorow writes that misuse of these data sets "will lead us towards totalitarianism".
-This may resemble a corporatocracy, and Joseph Turow writes that "centrality of corporate power is a direct reality at the very heart of the digital age".
+Another aspect of surveillance capitalism is its influence on political campaigning.
+Personal data retrieved by data miners can enable various companies (most notoriously Cambridge Analytica) to improve the targeting of political advertising, a step beyond the commercial aims of previous surveillance capitalist operations.
+In this way, it is possible that political parties will be able to produce far more targeted political advertising to maximise its impact on voters.
+However, Cory Doctorow writes that the misuse of these data sets "will lead us towards totalitarianism".
+This may resemble a corporatocracy, and Joseph Turow writes that "the centrality of corporate power is a direct reality at the very heart of the digital age".